arjunmakesthings/itp-blog/content/intro-to-physical-computing/ipc_experiments_week-4.md

 ![[z_images/IMG_6466.mov]]

-even if nothing was plugged in, the voltage was still fluctuating exactly like when i last measured it, even if i clicked the 'auto' button. that was weird.
+<mark>even if nothing was plugged in, the voltage was still fluctuating</mark> exactly like when i last measured it, even if i clicked the 'auto' button. that was weird.

 ![[z_images/IMG_6471.mov]]

 at this point, i only know how to see the pulse width modulation via an oscilloscope. i realised that the pulse width was too little. maybe that is what needs to be amplified via the transistor.

-i then tried this. essentially, 3.3v (and whatever current) comes in through the arduino into the transistor. since digital-output sends less current, the transistor should amplify this current to the motor; thereby sending it more current to move.
+i then tried this. essentially, 3.3v (and whatever current) comes in through the arduino into the transistor. since digital-output sends less current, the <mark>transistor should amplify this current to the motor; thereby sending it more current to move</mark>.

 ![[z_images/IMG_6473.jpg]]